jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Very Young Bronze Dragon.md

 RacialMods: +8 Swim
 Languages: Aquan, Common, Draconic, Elven
 SQ: water breathing
+SpecialAbilities:
+  Repulsion Breath (Su): >
-SpecialAbilities: Repulsion Breath (Su) Instead of a line of electricity, a bronze dragon can breathe a cone of repulsion gas.
+    Instead of a line of electricity, a bronze dragon can breathe a cone of repulsion gas.
 Targets must make a Will save or be compelled to do nothing but move away from the dragon for 1d6 rounds plus 1 round per age category.
 This is a mind-affecting compulsion effect.
+  Water Breathing (Ex): >
-Water Breathing (Ex) A bronze dragon breathes water and can use its breath weapon, spells, and abilities underwater.
+    A bronze dragon breathes water and can use its breath weapon, spells, and abilities underwater.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: